chrthomsen/pygrametl/docs/examples/testing.rst

 provides the script ``formattable.py`` that automates this task.
 The script is designed to be interfaced with extensible text editors so users can format a Drawn Table simply placing the cursor anywhere on a Drawn Table and executing the script.
-Integrating the script with the popular editors Emacs and Vim requires only a few lines of Elisp and Vimscript, respectively.

-An automatically formatted version of the Drawn Table from above can be seen below.
+An automatically formatted version of the Drawn Table from above can be seen below, and it is clear that this version of the Drawn Table is much easier to read.

 .. code-block::  rst